Apple is about to start selling iPhones made in India

 After a long wait, Apple is about to start selling iPhones made in India.

-Production is beginning at the company's plant in Bangalore, and Apple plans to start selling the smartphones in India within the next two weeks, the company said in a statement emailed to CNNMoney.
+Production of the smartphones is beginning at a new plant in Bangalore, and Apple plans to start selling them in India within the next two weeks, the company said in a statement emailed to CNNMoney.

-Apple (AAPL, Tech30) has chosen the four-inch iPhone SE for the initial rollout, a "small number" of which are being assembled at its new plant in India's tech capital.
+Apple (AAPL, Tech30) has chosen the four-inch iPhone SE for the initial rollout, a "small number" of which are being assembled at the plant in India's tech capital.

 "We'll begin shipping to domestic customers this month," Apple said in the statement.